visgl/luma.gl/docs/get-started/hello-triangle.md

     model.draw();
   }
 ```
 This clears the canvas and draws the `Model`.
 If all went well, you should see a tri-color triangle on a black background.
+See the live demo [here](/examples/getting-started/hello-triangle).

 The entire application should look like the following:
 ```js